-All these 3 information you might have already received in the mailbox when you spin a new droplet in DigitalOcean.
+You might have already received all these three pieces of information in the mailbox when you spin a new droplet on DigitalOcean.
 Check out the video demo below for more information.

 Now let’s follow the steps to connect and login SSH using the Terminal App:

-- From the Menu bar, open Shell options list and select New Remote Connection
+- From the Menu bar, open the Shell options list and select New Remote Connection.

-- Hit on the + in Server section to add the Cloud Server IP Address in the list and press OK command
+- Hit on the + in the Server section to add the Cloud Server IP Address to the list and press the OK command

-- A new window with a remote SSH connection will open asking to enter the password – just copy and paste the one time password received in your mailbox
+- A new window with a remote SSH connection will open asking to enter the password – copy and paste the one-time password received in your mailbox.

-- Since we are signing in for the first time using the One Time Password (OTP), the Server will request to set a new Unix Password for future
+- Since we are signing in for the first time using the One Time Password (OTP), the Server will request to set a new Unix Password for the future.

 - Enter the current UNIX Password (OTP)

 - That’s all; we’ve successfully logged into Ubuntu Cloud Server and managed to set a new UNIX password apart from the OTP.

 Now go ahead and learn how to log in Ubuntu Cloud server via the SFTP client.
 You can follow our next guide on installing a powerful LEMP stack on Cloud Server.